 The following optional parameters can be used for Polaris, Black Duck or Coverity Connect.

-SYNOPSYS_BRIDGE_PATH: Provide a path, where you want to configure or already configured Synopsys Bridge.
+SYNOPSYS_BRIDGE_PATH: Use this to specify the path to Synopsys Bridge .
 Optional.

 DOWNLOAD_BRIDGE_URL: Use this to specify the URL to the Synopsys Bridge zip file to be downloaded from and used.